Call for proposals - the online conference "What’s New, What’s Next?"

 - What is the role of museums, memorialization, heritage tourism, and other forms of cultural production?

 - What might a comparative study of these communities in North and South America, South Africa, Australia and New Zealand, Israel, and other parts of Europe yield?

-- Each panel should consist of three 20-minute papers.
+- The invitation is for panels of three 20-minute papers – proposals for a single presentation are not eligible.
 The conference Academic Committee will assign panel chairs and discussants.

-- The panel proposal should include an abstract (1800 characters) for the panel as a whole, the name and affiliation of each panelist, and the title and abstract (1800 characters) for each paper.
+- The panel proposal should include an abstract (150 words) for the panel as a whole, the name and affiliation of each panelist, and the title and abstract (150 words) for each paper.